prof-rossetti/internet-technologies/exercises/dataviz-challenge/exercise.md

 ## Prompt

-You've been hired by an investment firm to make a data dashboard to support their investment decision-making capabilities.
+You've been hired by an investment firm to make a decision support tool, an interactive financial data dashboard, to help them decide whether to buy, sell, or hold a given stock.

 The dashboard should allow a user to select from a predefined list of valid stock symbols, and click a button to fetch information about that stock.

-The dashboard should then display the selected stocks' latest closing price, and a line chart depicting its closing prices over time.
+The dashboard should then display the selected stock's latest closing price, and a line chart depicting its closing prices over time.

 ## Requirements